Definitions for Chapter 582

 (f) Has no personal, professional, or financial interest that would be in conflict with the objectivity of the individual.

-(21) "Individual with a disability" refers to an individual:
+(22) "Individual with a disability" means an individual:

 (a) Who has a physical or mental impairment; and